nate-johnston/neutron/doc/source/devref/quality_of_service.rst

 registry, because it's not expected that 'generic' rules should be instantiated (and to suggest just that, the base rule class is marked as ABC).

-QoS objects rely on some primitive database API functions that are added in:
+QoS objects rely on some primitive database API functions that are located in:

 * neutron.db.api: those can be reused to fetch other models that do not have corresponding versioned objects yet, if needed.